canonical/snapd/HACKING.md

 [./packaging/](./packaging/) directory.

 Source dependencies are automatically retrieved at build time.
-Sometimes, it might be useful to pull them without the very building:
+Sometimes, it might be useful to pull them without building:

 ```
 cd ~/snapd